postgresml/postgresml/pgml-cms/docs/product/vector-database.md

 ---
-description: Store, index and query vectors, with pgvector
+description: Use PostgreSQL as your vector database to store, index and search vectors with the pgvector extension.
 ---

 # Vector database